Res Sub Judice and Res Judicata

 Section 11 of the Code of Civil Procedure clearly contemplates the existence of two suits and the findings in the first being ‘res judicata’ in the later suit, it is well established that the principle underlying, ‘is equally applicable to the case of decision rendered at successive stages of the same suit or proceeding.’
 (Arjun Singh v.
 Mohindra Kumar, AIR 1964 SC 993).
-In this judgment, only the supreme court enunciated the principles for application of this doctrine on ‘interlocutory/ interim orders’.
+In this judgment, only the Supreme Court enunciated the principles for the application of this doctrine on ‘interlocutory/ interim orders’.

 The CONDITIONS to be complied with before the application of the principle are:-